aletheialab/.github/profile/README.md

-CSPI is a non-profit organization that provides services where your security and privacy is a high priority.
+<h4 align="center">CSPI is a non-profit organization that provides services where your security and privacy is a high priority.</h4>
+CSPI is not just an organization it's a community that welcomes everyone to join us in our mission to secure and help people about privacy.
+We invite you to join our mission by partnering with us, and working together as one for the future of digital security and privacy with trust.
 <img src="https://qu.ax/NYWW.png" alt="Made by yx_d"/>
 <img src="https://qu.ax/bKgr.png" alt="Made by dqrkis"/>

 # URLs
 - **Website:** https://cspi.network/
+- **Foundation (Services privacy-focused alternatives):** https://foundation.cspi.network/
 - **Discord Server:** https://discord.gg/uqGXCDerQw
 - **Guides:** https://guides.cspi.network/
 - **Deep Details:** https://unrestricted.cspi.network/